 Our Vision is a world where children with disabilities can achieve the best possible quality of life.

-Our Purpose – ThePromise works to improve the lives of disabled children in Russia.
-We do this by promoting a system of support (Portage) for disabled children in partnership with families and carers and by encouraging a more positive attitude to disability.
+Our Purpose – ThePromise works to improve the lives of disabled children in Russia and neighbouring countries.
+We do this by promoting a system of support for disabled children called Portage in partnership with families and carers and by encouraging a more positive attitude to disability.

 Our Values –